 Program Manager, University College

-Richard hails from Pickens, SC.
-Richard recently served as a Community Director in Residence Life, working with the University College program.
-Prior to his time at AU, Richard held other positions with strong ties to academic learning communities and student success in Residence Life and Health Promotion at the University of Kentucky and Clemson University.
+Richard Duncan joined the Office of Undergraduate Education in July 2017 after serving as a Community Director in Residence Life, working with the University College program.
+Prior to his time at AU, Richard held other positions with strong ties to academic learning communities and student success at the University of Kentucky and Clemson University.
 Richard completed his Master of Education (M.Ed.) in Counselor Education (Student Affairs) at Clemson University and his Bachelor of Science (B.S.) in Business Administration at the College of Charleston.
-In his spare time, Richard really enjoys exploring DC, traveling, and being outdoors.

 Cynthia Bair Van Dam